Present Ascent

 Planning a Funeral

-Funerals can be held at a crematorium, natural burial ground, chapel, religious building or cemetery, or at a different venue.
-This might be someone's home or garden, a private venue (such as a hotel, wedding venue, school hall, community centre, theatre, historic building or stately home) or at a natural outdoor space such as a beach, hillside, or woodland (with the landowner’s permission).
+Funerals can be held at a crematorium, natural burial ground, chapel, religious building or cemetery, or at a different venue… maybe someone's home or garden, a private venue (such as a hotel, wedding venue, school hall, community centre, theatre, historic building or stately home) or at a natural outdoor space such as a beach, hillside, or woodland (with the landowner’s permission).

-There are many options for coffins (including natural biodegradable materials such as willow, fabric or wool shrouds, wood, and cardboard), hearses/vehicles, urns, flowers and of course, what everyone wears.
+There are many options for coffins (including natural biodegradable materials such as willow, wool shrouds, wood, mycelium and cardboard), hearses/vehicles, urns, flowers and of course, what everyone wears.
 Take your time to explore these options and ask for help from your funeral director and/or celebrant if you need it.

 A funeral ceremony can be led by a celebrant, clergy, a religious leader, or it can be led by you (plus family and friends too) if you feel able.
 There is no legal requirement for someone else to lead the ceremony for you.
 Some celebrants are independent (or civil) and others are Humanist.
 I am an independent celebrant.
-This means that I am able to create funeral ceremonies that are crafted in a way that touches on many aspects of a person’s life — their loves, their religious or spiritual beliefs (if they have or had them) and/or culture, their passions, their personality.
+This means that I am able to create funeral ceremonies that are crafted in a way that touches on many aspects of a person’s life — all that they love, their religious or spiritual beliefs (if they have or had them) and/or culture, their passions, their personality.
 I believe in something ‘greater than ourselves’, though I don’t belong to any one religion.
-You could think of me as the middle ground between clergy/a religious leader and a Humanist celebrant, in celebrant terms.
+You could think of me as the middle ground between clergy/a religious leader and a Humanist celebrant.

-When planning and creating a funeral or memorial it’s important to ensure that the appropriate and/or necessary amount of time and space is given to the ceremony itself.
-I realise that this is sometimes determined by cost (and also planning time), but, for example, if you feel that the standard time period at a crematorium may not be long enough, do discuss this with your funeral director or celebrant to see if there are any alternative options available.
+When planning and creating a funeral or memorial it’s important to ensure that a suitable amount of time and space is given to the ceremony itself.
+This is sometimes determined by cost (and also date options), but, for example, if you feel that the standard time period at a crematorium may not be long enough, do discuss this with your funeral director, celebrant or venue to see if there are any alternative/longer options available.

 In terms of the ceremony itself, there is no right or wrong thing to do.
-Seating arrangements can be formal — in rows, or informal — in a circle or horseshoe.
+Seating arrangements can be formal — in rows, or informal — in a circle or horseshoe (dependant on the venue, though some offer flexibility).
 You may like to include traditional or contemporary rituals or elements pertaining to personal, religious or spiritual beliefs such as readings, prayers, meditation or the lighting of candles.
-There could be live music or other artistic contributions perhaps involving children, or there could be periods of silence.
+There could be live music, singing, dancing or other artistic contributions perhaps involving children, or there could be periods of silence.
 It is possible to hold joy as well as sadness during this time.

 When someone dies, there are several options relating to burial or cremation which, in turn, affect where, when and how a ceremony is held.
-A person can be cremated ‘without’ a service, or, at least, without a service that takes place at the same place and time as cremation — this is known as ‘Direct’ or ‘Unattended’ Cremation.
-However, in this instance, a separate ceremony can still take place at a different location, on a different day (see Ceremonies page for guidance).
+A person can also be cremated without a ceremony, or, at least, without a ceremony that takes place at the same place and time as cremation — this is known as direct or unattended cremation.
+However, in this instance, a separate ceremony can still take place at a different location, on a different day.
+The gathering of people in their honour might still be called a funeral, memorial or celebration of life, say, with their urn and ashes present during the ceremony, if you wish.

-If a person is cremated and you then receive their ashes, there are several things to consider in terms of what to do next.
+If a person is cremated (as opposed to buried) and you then receive their ashes, there are several things to consider in terms of what to do next.
 They can be kept with you at home, they can be scattered somewhere special or significant, or they can be placed or buried within a permanent place, known as interment.
-For each of these options, you may like to consider a ceremony with a funeral celebrant who can guide the process.
-If you have received ashes following Direct or Unattended Cremation, you may then like to hold funeral, memorial or Celebration of Life ceremony, with the urn present during the service, if you would like to.
+Scattering or interment ceremonies can also be planned.

 Planning ahead

-One of the surest aspects to life is that we will all die.
-After death, your funeral is an important time, particularly for the living who will grieve your absence.
+The only certain thing in this life, is that we will all die.
+After death, your funeral is an important time, particularly for the living in their grief.
 You might have had the odd conversation over dinner about whether or not you’d like to be cremated or buried, but often these wishes aren’t recorded (nor remembered), plus there is so much more to think about.

-Making plans for our own funeral and talking about death with the people that you love can seem at first like an odd thing to do, but it is actually incredibly freeing and can help you to live more fully.
-It can help you to be sure that, if you were to die, those around you would have a roadmap to follow.
+Making plans for our own funeral and talking about death with the people that you love can seem, at first, like an odd thing to do, but it can also help you to live more fully knowing that a plan is in place.

-Most of us do not know when we will die and therefore it can be hard to know when to do this kind of work, but my advice is — start now — and then review it every 3-5 years.
-If you know that you will die soon, due to a terminal illness, a life-limiting health condition, or having reached a very old age, now is a really good time to learn more about your options and make some decisions.
+Most of us do not know when we will die and therefore it can be hard to know when to have these kinds of conversations, but my advice is — start now, at any age — and then review it every 3-5 years.
+If you know that you will die relatively soon, either due to a terminal illness or in having reached a very elderly age, now is a really good time to learn more about options and choice in order to bring a plan together.

 Faqs